-In this career summary, you will find out what the job of A Benefits Specialist is about and what it is like.
+In this career summary, you will find out what the job of a Compensation, Benefits and Job Analysis Specialist is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Compensation, Benefits and Job Analysis Specialists conduct programs of compensation and benefits and job analysis for employer.
 May specialize in specific areas, such as position classification and pension programs.

 HR Specialists with little to no experience tend to make between $39270 and $48830 while the more experienced ones can earn over $80590 per year.

 Top 5 paying states